 Are you in a food rut?
 Are you bored with the same meals over and over again?
 Make an effort to get out of that rut by trying something new each week.
 This might be starting your day with veggie-filled egg muffins instead of your typical bowl of cereal.
 Or instead of running out at lunch to grab a sandwich, you start packing your lunch and include a turkey and avocado wrap with fresh-cut veggies and a Greek yogurt.
 Then at dinner, instead of corn and green beans as your go-to veggie, try something new like Brussels sprouts or asparagus.
 Make a list of new foods or food goals you want to achieve each week and enjoy new food experiences.

 If you have been wanting to change some of your habits, take the New Year as an opportunity to start some fresh ones.
-It just takes one or two small changes to help jump-start your healthy eating in 2018.
+It just takes one or two small changes to help jump-start your healthy eating.

 This blog was written by Angie Mitchell, RD, Wellness Coordinator.
 To find out more about the NIFS bloggers, click here.